Caraway Sale Alert! Save up to 20% with code CYBER . Code gets you 10% off all orders, 15% off on orders $450+, and 20% on orders $625+!

 Klein loves using Caraway for delicate items like eggs and fish.
 It boasts great heat retention and some heft, which translates to “better heat distribution without hot spots, which traditional lightweight nonstick pans usually don’t have.”
 The result?
 Even cooking and easy cleanup.

-Product design is at the heart of Caraway's line, available in five gorgeous colors to suit any home.
+Product design is at the heart of Caraway's line, available in eight gorgeous colors (their new Iconics Collection has gorgeous gold handles) and various new product lines, including their non-toxic bakeware line, tea kettle, linens and food storage set) that upgrade any kitchen.
 It's just one way that Caraway moves above and beyond mere utility.

 “I love beautiful design and I will fully admit that I’m a sucker for it!” says Klein.
 “I love that I can pick out my own color to match my personal kitchen design aesthetic.”